-As soon as passengers from countries on the ‘red list’ arrive in the UK, they’re escorted through the airport with other passengers who also need to quarantine at a hotel.
+As soon as passengers from countries on the ‘red list’ arrive in the UK, they’re escorted through the airport with other passengers who also need to quarantine in a hotel.
 The quarantine package, paid for in advance, includes the fee for transport to the facility and back to the airport at the end of the stay.
 This is what happens next…

 Passengers staying in the quarantine hotel have to stay in their rooms for the full 10 days.
 This includes meal times, where food and drink is brought up to the room by hotel staff.

 Those quarantining aren’t allowed to have any visitors at all, according to the government’s website.
-However, “If you have items delivered to you during the quarantine period (such as food deliveries), they will be brought to the door of your room by the managed quarantine facility staff.”
+However, “if you have items delivered to you during the quarantine period (such as food deliveries), they will be brought to the door of your room by the managed quarantine facility staff.”

 These hotels are be monitored by security guards on all the floors of the hotels, with guests expected to clean their own rooms.